MaxBly/spotibly/README.md

 ]
 ```

-Then you can goto http://localhost:7800/spotibly/logger/login to connect your spotify account
+Then you can goto http://localhost:7800/ to connect your spotify account
+Then you can goto http://localhost:7800/spotibly/settings/pannel to configure settings